mrkkrp/markkarpov.com/post/path-0.6.0-released.md

   path)`—make a path absolute (`AbsPath` is a type function that maps type of a path to its absolute version, this is also from `path-io`).

-You probably see now that developing with typed paths is a lot less error-prone, this sort of safety is what Haskell is about, isn't it?
+You probably see now that developing with typed paths is less error-prone.

 Who uses the packages? `path` and `path-io` are used in Stack—Haskell's most popular solution for project management.
 If that's not